ZukoHeiwa/npm-nextjs-app-demo/README.md

 - simple template from Nextjs that you can change to your prefrence

 # Features
-- Javascript, TailwindCSS, Yarn packages
+- Javascript, TailwindCSS, Npm packages

 # Contributing
 We welcome contributions from the community!
 To contribute to npm-nextjs-app-demo, please follow these guidelines: